Magnushhoie/FuzzyNotes/README.md

 <img src="img/image.jpg" alt="Logo" width="700">
 </p>

-bash_ref aims to be your go-to terminal tool for searching and managing code-snippets, notes and references you want to have available with a few keypresses.
+FuzzyNotes solves the problem of losing notes, code or things you want to remember written across multiple files. fz interactively fuzzy searches across all your note files - or a specific file - instantly retrieving information wherever its written. fze returns you to exactly where you last added text or to any search match, interactively.
+Ideal for code-snippets, things to remember or write notebooks.
+Works well with Obsidian or any collection of text-only files.

 ### Features:
-- Interactively search / edit / view text files (powered by FZF)
+- Interactively search / edit / view note files in $HOME/FuzzyNotes (powered by FZF)
-- Preview file contents and search match in side-bar
+- Instantly preview file contents and search match in side-bar
+- Code highlighting
-- Code highlighting, partial search matches
+- Partial search matches
 - Quickly return to last changed location in file
 - First keywords can be filenames or keywords
 - (not implemented) image and markdown support inside the terminal

 ## Installation

 Sets up notes directory and adds aliases to ~/.bash_profile or ~/.zshrc.